rlacd/macpwdpwn/README.md

 ## What is it?

 mpwdpwn is a command line tool which will allow you to unlock password protected accounts on your local Mac machine (even T2 secured Macs).
+This is very useful if you have forgotten the password to your own user account.

 Please note that this tool will not attempt to extract/crack user passwords.